Jay North: Adult years

 The plot of The Teacher isn't worth outlining, yet it develops a relationship between a 28-year-old woman and an 18-year-old high school boy with sensitivity and credibility unusual for an exploitation film. [...]
-Avedis displays much concern for his people and allows Miss Tompkins and North plenty of room to give fresh, spontaneous performances."
+Avedis displays much concern for his people and allows Miss Tompkins and North plenty of room to give fresh, spontaneous performances.

-Over the next several years, North held onto the hope of being rediscovered by Hollywood and continued to take acting classes, but by early 1977, disillusioned with his career in show business, he left acting and enlisted in the US Navy.
+Over the next several years, North held onto the hope of being rediscovered by Hollywood and continued to take acting classes, but by early 1977, disillusioned with his career in show business, he left acting and enlisted in the U.S. Navy.
 In January 1977, he reported to Navy boot camp at NTC Orlando.
-He was assigned to the USS Iwo Jima, stationed in Norfolk, Virginia, as a seaman recruit bosun's mate, the Navy's lowest rank.
+He was assigned to the USS Iwo Jima, stationed in Norfolk, Virginia, as a seaman recruit boatswain's mate, the Navy's lowest rank.
 He received good evaluations for his work, but was unprepared for the harsh treatment he received from his shipmates and superiors for being a former child star.
 Within a year, he wanted out of the Navy.
 He then began his administrative process and was temporarily assigned on board the destroyer tender USS Dixie stationed in Long Beach, California.
 On August 10, 1979, he left the Dixie and the Navy with an honorable discharge and returned to Los Angeles.